patrickdwyer33/Tracking_3d/README.md

 ### model.py

 This file contains a PyTorch nn.Module class called "Model".
-It's important that this name remains redundant and bland, because otherwise readers may start to believe that I am creatively oriented, and that could be a catastrophe.

 It is primarily a three dimensional Convolutional Neural Network that accepts four channels as there are four input camera views and outputs eight channels as there are eight body parts that we wish to track.
 It consists of eight [convolutional layers](https://pytorch.org/docs/stable/generated/torch.nn.Conv3d.html) and eight [pooling layers](https://pytorch.org/docs/stable/generated/torch.nn.MaxPool3d.html?highlight=maxpool3d#torch.nn.MaxPool3d), with a pooling layer following each convolutional layer.
 The specific parameters that each layer employs can be found in the file.
 Note that the default parameters specified therein are a product of the known input dimensions (we'll discuss the input at the end of [the following section](#why-this-model?)), and these parameters may need to change if the input dimensions change drastically.